OWASP/www-project-developer-guide/draft/08-verification/02-tools/05-nettacker.md

 #### How to use it

+The OWASP Spotlight series provides an overview of attack surface management using Nettacker:
+'Project 11 - [Nettacker][spotlight11]'.

 To Do: give a brief outline of how Nettacker provides value for a penetration tester.
 Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.